 Leaving The Skin On The Apples

-I like to leave the skin on the apples as this increases the overall fibre of the dish, making it easier on our blood sugar levels.
+I like to leave the skin on the apples as this increases the overall fibre of the dish, making it a better choice for our blood sugar levels.
 The skin and the flesh of the apple just under the skin is also where many of the important nutrients are.

 Making A Gluten-Free Crisp